z-my-cn/EconWithR/README.md

 # Econometrics with R

 ## Introduction

 This repository contains the code and data used in the book [Econometrics with R](https://www.econometrics-with-r.org/).
 This book is authored by Christoph Hanck, Martin Arnold, Alexander Gerber, and Martin Schmelzer.

+> This repository is an unofficial supplementary resource, documenting my personal journey learning Econometrics and R. It is intended solely for learning and reference purposes.

 ## Note